 Committee on National Security Systems Instruction No. 1253 (CNSSI 1253)

-A FedRAMP-approved third-party assessment organization (3PAO), Kratos SecureInfo, has independently validated the compliance of the Microsoft Azure Government system with the CNSSI 1253 High-High-High Baseline.
-Kratos SecureInfo attests that the CNSSI 1253 Security Assessment Report (SAR) of Azure Government provides a complete assessment of the applicable security controls stipulated in the Security Assessment Plan (SAP).
-The SAR documents the testing conducted to validate Azure Government against a selection of CNSSI 1253 security controls for systems requiring High Confidentiality, High Integrity, and High Availability.
+To assist customers who require support for the CNSSI 1253 High-High-High baseline, Azure Government has been validated by a FedRAMP-accredited independent third-party assessment organization (3PAO).
+The resulting Security Assessment Plan documents the testing conducted to validate Azure Government against a selection of CNSSI 1253 security controls for systems requiring High Confidentiality, High Integrity, and High Availability.

-Azure Government currently possesses a FedRAMP High Provisional Authorization to Operate (P-ATO) issued by the Joint Authorization Board (JAB), and a Department of Defense Provisional Authorization (PA) at Impact Level 5 of the Cloud Computing Security Requirements Guide (SRG).
-Using these authorizations, Kratos SecureInfo analyzed the security controls that were tested in the previous assessments to determine which additional CNSSI 1253 security controls to test to ensure compliance with the CNSSI 1253 High-High-High baseline.
-Kratos SecureInfo examined evidence and conducted interviews to validate the successful implementation of 43 applicable security controls and published the results of its complete testing in the CNSSI 1253 SAR.
+Azure Government maintains a FedRAMP High Provisional Authorization to Operate (P-ATO) issued by the Joint Authorization Board (JAB), and a Department of Defense Provisional Authorization (PA) at Impact Level 5 of the Cloud Computing Security Requirements Guide (SRG).
+Using these authorizations, the 3PAO performed an analysis on the security controls that have already been tested to determine which additional CNSSI 1253 security controls needed to be assessed to ensure compliance with the CNSSI 1253 High-High-High baseline.
+The 3PAO examined evidence and conducted interviews to validate the successful implementation of additional applicable security controls, and published the results of its complete testing in the CNSSI 1253 Security Assessment Report (SAR).

 How to implement

-- Azure government documentation: Tutorials and how-to guides help developers deploy and manage services using Azure Government.
+- Azure Government documentation provides tutorials and how-to guides to help developers deploy and manage services using Azure Government.

 Frequently asked questions